influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-roles.md

 ####  SuperAdmin

-SuperAdmins are a unique Chronograf administrators who can perform administrator functions within and across organizations.
-A SuperAdmin can perform two important functions:
+SuperAdmins are unique Chronograf administrators who can perform administrator functions within and across organizations.
+A SuperAdmin can perform the following two functions unavailable to any other roles:

 * Create, view, update, and remove organizations
 * Create, view, and remove users in any organizations